work with us

 We value the health and wellbeing of our staff and offer a number of physical and mindfulness activities.
 These include activities such as pilates, yoga and personal training.

 The Centre for Culture, Ethnicity & Health (CEH) assists health, government and community organisations to offer a high quality of service to clients from migrant and refugee backgrounds by building the capacity of the organisation through training and innovation and working directly with communities in education and advocacy.
-CEH’s work is informed by research, evidence and its experience working with migrant and refugee communities.
-CEH includes a fee-for-service arm as well as discrete programs that focus on health service delivery, sexual health and viral hepatitis.
+CEH includes a fee-for-service arm as well as discrete programs that focus on health service delivery and sexual health and blood borne viruses (including viral hepatitis).

 CEH is part of North Richmond Community Health, an agency committed to making healthcare more accessible and culturally relevant.